The new Lenovo ThinkBooks blur the line between the PC-maker's consumer and business laptops.

 However, Lenovo included a couple of useful security features.
 Firstly, its Web camera has a privacy shutter that lets you physically block the view of the camera, which can deter snooping hackers.

 Another security feature I did not know I needed until I tried it - a fingerprint sensor integrated with the power button.
 Press this button with a registered finger to boot up and log into Windows 10 without further verification.

 Its keyboard is spacious and backlit, but the keys do not feel as bouncy or as firm as a ThinkPad's.
-There is no iconic red pointing stick found on ThinkPad keyboards too.
+There is no iconic red pointing stick too.

 But the ThinkBook's touchpad is slightly larger than the one on my ThinkPad X270, so there is more space for multi-finger gestures.

-Its 13.3-inch screen has narrow side bezels, though the bottom bezel is chunky.
+Its 13.3-inch screen has narrow side bezels, though the bottom one is chunky.
 Viewing angles are decent, but there is some colour shift when looking at the screen from the sides.

 But this screen is rated at a typical 300nits brightness, so do not expect it to rival the experience produced by 1,000nits HDR-capable television sets.

 Surprisingly, the ThinkBook comes with a dedicated graphics chip instead of an integrated one.
-This entry-level AMD chip gives a slight boost for tasks like photo and video editing, but is only fast enough for casual games.
-For instance, first-person shooter game Apex Legends ran at a sluggish 22 frames per second at 1,280 x 720 pixels.
+This entry-level AMD chip gives a slight boost for tasks such as photo and video editing, but is fast enough only for casual games.
+For instance, first-person shooter game Apex Legends runs at a sluggish 22 frames per second at 1,280 x 720 pixels.

-On a par with most recent ultrabooks, the laptop lasted around 7 hours in our video-loop battery test.
+On a par with most recent ultrabooks, the laptop battery lasts around seven hours in the video-loop battery test.